Science & Health in Europe

 About Program

-Your adventure begins with a study trip to Berlin.
-Besides that, there are two cultural day/weekends trips included too that will take you to several cities in the Netherlands and to Paris.
+Your adventure begins with a Dutch Discovery Trip.
+Besides that, there are two cultural day/weekends trips included that will take you to several places in Belgium and to Paris.

 This program is currently not being promoted on Go Overseas by its provider.
 Check with CES Maastricht University for the most up-to-date information regarding the status of this program.